RunOnFlux/account-abstraction/README.md

 * MultiSigSmartAccount - ERC-4337 Account Abstraction implementation
 * MultiSigSmartAccountFactory - factory contract for account abstraction

-Account Abstraction is [UUPS Upgradeable Proxy](https://docs.openzeppelin.com/contracts/5.x/api/proxy#UUPSUpgradeable) and implementation can be ugraded only by the Owner.
+Account Abstraction is [UUPS Upgradeable Proxy](https://docs.openzeppelin.com/contracts/5.x/api/proxy#UUPSUpgradeable) and implementation can be upgraded only by the Owner.
-[Owner Role](https://docs.openzeppelin.com/contracts/5.x/api/access#AccessControl) is granted for every `combinedPubKey` passed during Account initialization.
-It means that most importants functionality, such us upgrade or deposit withdrawal, can be done only if transaction is signed with Schnorr Multi-signature algorithm.
+[The Owner Role](https://docs.openzeppelin.com/contracts/5.x/api/access#AccessControl) is granted for every Schnorr's combined public address - `combinedAddress` - passed during Account initialization (read more about the `combinedAddress` creation [here](https://www.npmjs.com/package/aa-schnorr-multisig-sdk#0-deploy-multisigsmartaccountfactory-and-create-account-abstraction) ).
+It means that the most crucial functions, such as upgrade or deposit withdrawal, can be done only if a transaction is signed with Schnorr Multi-signature algorithm.

 ## Requirements:

-* Node: >=18.0.0, <20.0.0
+* Node: >=18.0.0 <20.0.0
 * npm (Node.js package manager): v9.x.x

 ## Installation